TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Troubleshooting/Index.rst

 If the admin password got lost you can create a new admin user from the admin tools section :guilabel:`Maintenance`.

-Directly from the TYPO3 backend the admin tools can only be acced by admin users with system maintainer rights.
+Directly from the TYPO3 backend the admin tools can only be accessed by admin users with system maintainer rights.
 And such a user is lacking.

 However the admin tools can be accessed as :guilabel:`Install tool` by calling::